 After the wound is clean, your doctor will apply a dressing to keep the wound moist, which promotes healing, and help prevent infection.
 There are many different types of dressings, including:

 Your provider may use one or multiple types of dressings as your wound heals.

 Depending on the type of wound, your doctor may recommend hyperbaric oxygen therapy.
 Oxygen is important for healing.

 During this treatment, you sit inside a special chamber.
 The air pressure inside the chamber is about two and a half times greater than the normal pressure in the atmosphere.
 This pressure helps your blood carry more oxygen to organs and tissues in your body.
 Hyperbaric oxygen therapy can help some wounds heal faster.

 Your providers may recommend other types of treatment, including:

-- Compression stockings-- tight-fitting stockings or wraps that improve blood flow and help with healing.
+- Compression stockings -- tight-fitting stockings or wraps that improve blood flow in veins and help with healing.